 If you can learn what they find valuable and not-so-valuable, you will improve employee acquisition and retention over the long term.

-What’s the bottom line for onboarding new remote staff?
+The bottom line for onboarding new remote staff

 It’s the job of your onboarding process to immerse the new employee in the company’s vision, make valuable connections, and help them feel like they’re already part of the team.
-Even if they’re working from their kitchen table.
+Even if they’re working from their kitchen table a thousand miles away.